astropy/specreduce/docs/wavelength_calibration/wavelength_calibration.rst

 ********************************

-The fitted polynomial wavelength solution is stored as a :class:`~specreduce.wavesol1d .WavelengthSolution1D` instance that you can use to transform and resample spectra.
-The fitting methods return the solution, but it is also stored in `WavelengthCalibration1D.solution`.
+The fitted polynomial wavelength solution is stored as a :class:`~specreduce.wavesol1d.WavelengthSolution1D` instance that you can use to transform and resample spectra.
+The fitting methods return the solution, but it is also stored in the ``solution`` attribute of :class:`~specreduce.wavecal1d.WavelengthCalibration1D`.

 *   **Convert Coordinates**: Use :meth:`~specreduce.wavesol1d.WavelengthSolution1D.pix_to_wav` and
     :meth:`~specreduce.wavesol1d.WavelengthSolution1D.wav_to_pix` to convert between pixel and